Matt is a professional painter and freelance writer, sharing his knowledge, house-painting tips, and product reviews.

 ProClassic Acrylic Enamel

-First, you must decide if you're going to use an enamel oil-based paint, or latex paint for the cabinets.
-There are pros and cons of each.
-Oil-based enamel dries very hard and it's the most durable, however, white oil paint tends to yellow over time.
+First, you must decide if you're going to use enamel oil-based paint or latex paint for the cabinets.
+There are pros and cons to each.
+Oil-based enamel dries very hard, and it's the most durable; however, white oil paint tends to yellow over time.
 Applying oil-based paint is also a little tricky if you don't have any experience painting.
-The paint also smells awful and it's harder to clean up.
+The paint also smells awful, and it's harder to clean up.

 Oil-based enamel paint is great for kitchen cabinets, but a durable latex enamel is fine too.
 Latex enamel paints aren't quite as strong as their oil-based counterpart, but strong enough for the average kitchen and pleasant to work with.
 Some latex enamel paints, such as ProClassic, are designed to mimic the rich and shiny appearance of oil enamel.